Magic for Hybrid Boson-Fermion Systems: A Grassmann Phase-Space Approach: Introduction

 The stabilizer $\alpha$-Rényi entropy is then defined as:

 Beyond its definition, the SRE has been widely adopted to probe non-stabilizerness across diverse settings.
-It has been used to quantify magic growth and spreading in random quantum circuits and generic ergodic dynamics~\cite{turkeshi2025magic,tirrito2024anticoncentration}, to characterize non-stabilizerness in permutationally invariant models and in kinetically constrained Rydberg-atom arrays~\cite{passarelli2024nonstabilizerness,smith2406non}, and to study strongly interacting fermionic systems such as the Sachdev--Ye--Kitaev model and fermionic Gaussian states~\cite{bera2502non,collura2412quantum}.
-Related applications appear in quantum optics, for instance, tracking the dynamics of atomic magic in the Jaynes--Cummings model~\cite{shuangshuang2022dynamics}.
+It has been used to quantify magic growth and spreading in random quantum circuits and generic ergodic dynamics~\cite{turkeshi2025magic,tirrito2024anticoncentration}, to characterize non-stabilizerness in permutationally invariant models and in kinetically constrained Rydberg-atom arrays~\cite{passarelli2024nonstabilizerness,smith2406non}, and to study strongly interacting fermionic systems such as the Sachdev-Ye-Kitaev model and fermionic Gaussian states~\cite{bera2502non,collura2412quantum}.
+Related applications appear in quantum optics, for instance, tracking the dynamics of atomic magic in the Jaynes-Cummings model~\cite{shuangshuang2022dynamics}.
 In non-Hermitian settings, it has also been employed to design and diagnose protocols for producing magic steady states~\cite{martinezazcona2025magic}.
 More recently, the SRE has also been used in quantum chemistry to assess non-stabilizerness in molecular bonding~\cite{sarkis2025molecules}.
+Additional works include random-circuit and monitored-dynamics settings~\cite{bejan2024dynamical,niroula2024phase,zhang2024quantummagicdynamics,turkeshi2025magic,tirrito2024anticoncentration}, spin-model ground states and monotones~\cite{oliviero2022magic,haug2023stabilizer,rattacaso2023stabilizer,tarabunga2024critical,frau2024nonstabilizerness,robin2025stabilizeraccelerated,viscardi2025interplay}, non-integrable evolutions~\cite{odavic2024stabilizer}, chaos diagnostics~\cite{goto2021chaos}, connections between Pauli-Markov chains, criticality, and gauge theories~\cite{tarabunga2023many,falcao2025nonstabilizerness,santra2025quantumresources,esposito2025magic}, quantum chemistry and molecular simulation~\cite{gu2024zero,sarkis2025molecules}, and nuclear-physics applications~\cite{robin2024magic,brokemeier2025quantum}.

 A central contribution of this work is the \textit{derivation} of the expression for the fermionic SRE, as introduced by Leone et al. \cite{leone2022stabilizer}, from first principles using phase-space methods, cf. Sec. \ref{sec:fermionicMagic}.
 By starting from the structure of the fermionic Wigner function and its generalization to hybrid systems, we provide a principled motivation for the SRE as a natural resource monotone in the context of hybrid boson-fermion quantum systems.
 This approach not only clarifies the operational meaning of the SRE, but also demonstrates how phase-space techniques can unify and extend resource-theoretic concepts across different quantum platforms.